Dutch grammar: Cases

 The role of cases has been taken over by prepositions and word order in modern Dutch.
 For example, the distinction between direct and indirect object is now made by placing the indirect object before the direct object, or by using the preposition aan "to" with the indirect object.
 The genitive is replaced with the preposition van "of".
 Usage of cases with prepositions has disappeared as well.
-Nowadays, the case of each noun is interpreted mainly by word order.
+The case of each noun is now interpreted mainly by word order.
 Nominatives go first, datives after, and lastly the accusatives.
 Nouns after prepositions are also accusative.

 Cases are still occasionally used productively, which are often calques of existing phrases.
-This is particularly true of the genitive case, which is still used occasionally to evoke a formal style.
+That is particularly true of the genitive case, which is still used occasionally to evoke a formal style.
 Speakers' awareness of how the cases were originally used is generally low.
 People may confuse the old masculine/neuter genitive article des and the corresponding noun ending -s with the article der (with no ending) used for feminine or plural nouns.